matteoschmelzer/wobblyFriendships/README.md

 -   gesture space (per trial)
 -   gesture duration (per trial)

-In addition we are measuring success rate of individual trials based on existing proofread transcripts of used in the original study.
+In addition, we are measuring success rate of individual trials based on existing proofread transcripts of used in the original study.
 A trial only counts as a success if the guesser (not the clue giver) says the target word before the 60 second game clock expires.
 This is adjudicated rather than a simple text search so that we can handle several patterns found in the corpus, e.g.:
 - whole-word matching that tolerates regular plural/spelling variants (e.g., "donut"/"doughnut") and words split across two annotator segments (e.g., "zip" + "per" for "zipper")
 - exclusion of trials where only the clue giver accidentally said the target word (a rule slip, not a guess)
 - exclusion of correct guesses that occurred after the timer had run out